-- Achieve the gold standard award for SENCOs that drives up teaching standards and outcomes for those with Special Educational Needs and Disabilities (SEND).
+- Achieve the gold standard award for SENCOs that drives up teaching standards and outcomes for those with SEND.

 Add real value to your school

 - Gain an internationally respected, highly valued qualification.

 - Develop a comprehensive understanding of the background legislation, policies and evidence that are key to inclusion and SEN provision.

 - Secure your knowledge of high-incidence disabilities and their effect on each pupil’s learning and development.

 - Draw on a broad range of evidence, policy and resources and work with others to influence the delivery of inclusive education.